How To Make Someone Squirt: A Step-By-Step Guide

 When you're aroused, the vagina naturally gets wet, the clitoris and labia swell and get darker, and everything becomes more sensitive.
 This heightened state of arousal is a cornerstone of squirting because in order to build up to a final release, you have to be willing to take the ride up to the top.
-For more ideas on how to get there, here's exactly how to make a woman orgasm and tips for more explosive orgasms.

 4. Stimulate the G-spot area.

 Once you or your partner are properly aroused, it's time to get to business.
 For manual stimulation, "the giver inserts fingers into the vagina and applies pressure, rather than friction, to the front wall of the vagina (near her stomach) one and a half to three inches in (every woman is different)," says Kenneth Play, a sex educator who has been teaching people to squirt for years.